-So someone recently informed me of how he is able to effortlessly dictate on his smartphone through the latest version. of the Gboard Application, and how accurate it has bscome.
+So someone recently informed me of how he is able to effortlessly dictate on his smartphone through the latest version of the GBoard / Google Keyboard Application and how accurate it has become.

 He mentioned that this requires an Internet access.

 Since I am not a fan of the more recent versions of Gboard (I use an older version Google keyboard which is by far more accurate), I was reluctant to upgrade to take advantage of the reported supercharged Speech To Text wizardry of the latest version..

 Apparently, I was wrong in thinking that the future belongs to the tappers.. that’s too slow.. the future rather belongs to the speakers.

 Why bother to type laboriously what you want to say character by character when you can simply say whatever you want to say and have it converted into text for you automatically?.
 No typing errors, no sore fingertips no repetitive stress syndrome. just bliss..